Japanese scientific misconduct allegations: Ordinary_researchers

-Ordinary_researchers refers to an anonymous individual or group that accused research misconduct involving 22 medical and life sciences papers from University of Tokyo in August 2016.
+Ordinary_researchers refers to an anonymous individual or group that accused research misconduct involving 22 medical and life sciences papers from the University of Tokyo in August 2016.

 In the original complaint, dated August 14, 2016, they accused eleven papers from four laboratories of medical professors at the University of Tokyo.
 The accusation letter is less than 70 pages and specifically pointed out unnatural aspects in images and graphs of papers published in the world's most prestigious journals, including Nature, Cell, and The New England Journal of Medicine, between 2003 and 2015.
 It states, "In view of the regularity, frequency, fairness, and seriousness of the paper's impact, it should no longer be overlooked."

 A second complaint filed on August 29, 2016 accused additional eleven papers from two laboratories, one of which is of a professor of medicine and the other is of a professor of the Institute for Molecular and Cellular Biology at the University of Tokyo.
 The accusation letter, less than 40 pages long, specifically pointed out unnatural aspects in images and graphs in papers published in the world's top journals, including Nature, Science, and Cell, between 2005 and 2016.

-The accusations were repeatedly reported by mass media around the world, including Japan, and the full text of the accusations became public within a month by Science magazine.
+The accusations were repeatedly reported by mass media around the world, including Japan, and the full text of the accusations became public within a month by Science Magazine.

 On August 1, 2017, the University of Tokyo announced that it had found misconduct in a total of five papers from the laboratory of the professor at the Institute for Molecular and Cellular Biology and no misconduct in all papers from laboratories of the five professors in the Faculty of Medicine.
 The Nature paper, which allegedly identified the adiponectin receptors AdipoR1 and AdipoR2 by expression cloning using FACS, was not investigated, citing the fact that a correction notice was issued 13 years ago.

 At the press conference, in response to the survey of the Faculty of Medicine that found no irregularities in any of the data, Ms. Masako Takuma said, "If it was a mistake and the data was duplicated, I would still understand.
 However, it is not possible to add up the data and divide by two without going to the trouble of doing so."

-Following the University of Tokyo's announcement, Ordinary_researchers responded to NHK and Science magazine.
-As for the investigation into the medical school, Ordinary_researchers pointed out that "there is little concrete information published about what kind of verification was conducted, which makes it impossible for third parties in the scientific community to verify the doubts."
+Following the University of Tokyo's announcement, Ordinary_researchers responded to NHK and Science Magazine.
+As for the investigation into the medical school, Ordinary_researchers pointed out that "there is little concrete information published about what kind of verification was conducted, which makes it impossible for third parties in the scientific community to verify the doubts".
 Asako Sugimoto, president of the Molecular Biology Society of Japan, said of some of the papers which were not found to be fraudulent, "We believe that they damage the reliability of the researchers."